 - Passengers who are unable to communicate with our staff due to severe hearing or vision impairments

-- Passengers who have medical or surgical history or medical limitations include pregnancy that may affect their ability to safely travel
+- Passengers who have active medical, surgical history or any medical limitations, such as pregnancy or hospitalization within 2 weeks of travel, that may affect their ability to safely travel

-- Above passengers will need to obtain approval from China Airlines’ medical department with application f and all documents completed in full at least 2 Taiwan working days (excluding weekends and holidays) before departure by submitting the Release and Indemnity, Medical Clearance Form and Medical Certificate that are dated within 10 days of planned departure flight or return flight; additional Medical Summary or medical charts are required if passenger received operation/procedure or has been admitted to the hospital within 2 weeks, for instance, if the departure date is Mar 29, the "Medical Clearance Form" and "Medical Certificate" issuance date must be dated after Mar 20 (inclusive).
+- The Above passengers will need to obtain approval from China Airlines’ medical department in Taiwan.
+Please submit all completed application and documents at least 2 FULL business days prior to departure.
+Medical Clearance Form and Medical Certificate must be dated within 10 days of scheduled initial departing flight.
+Additional Medical Summary or medical charts are required for passengers who have received surgical procedure or have been admitted to the hospital within 2 weeks.
+(If the departure date is Mar 29, the “Medical Clearance Form” & “Medical Certificate” must be dated after Mar 20.)